What Is Borderline Personality Disorder in men?

-Characterized by pervasive mood instability, difficulty with interpersonal relationships, negative self-image and harmful behavior, borderline personality disorder (BPD) is a serious mental illness.
+Characterized by pervasive mood instability, difficulty with interpersonal relationships, negative self-image and harmful behavior, borderline personality disorder in men (BPD) is a serious mental illness.

 BPD is associated with high rates of self-harm and, in severe cases, suicidal behavior.
 The high risks for suicide and greater impairment are highest in the young adult years.